brandao-rafael/XFlightTrackr/README.md

 - More features coming soon!

 ## Installation
-Download the apk in x_flight_trackr/xftrackr.apk and install it on your Android device.
+You can download apk in <a href="https://docs.google.com/uc?export=download&id=18q-MT-Oxd3SU-uivW1lcRm-CDSzMXhYJ" target="_blank">this link</a> or download the xftrackr in the root of this repository and install it on your Android device.

 ## Feedback and Support
 Thank you for your interest in our application!
 If you have any questions, feedback or find any problems, feel free to open an issue in this repository.
 We will do our best to respond and resolve any issues as quickly as possible.